 |The purpose of the SIPRI arms production project is to monitor, describe and analyse trends and developments in arms production world-wide.
 The project was initiated in 1989 to study developments in the arms industry.
 It collects information on the major arms-producing companies and describes and analyses their adjustment to the changed economic and political context and the resulting changes in industrial structures.
 The amount of available information on the level of arms production is limited, both at the company and national level.
 There is a great need for further transparency.|

-The SIPRI Top 100 list has now been updated and is available to view here.
-Further information on recent trends in the arms industry is available to view here.
+The SIPRI Top 100 and recent trends data has now been updated and is available to view .

 - Analysis of recent developments in the arms industry, at the company level and in a national and international perspective.
 See .